-This story originally ran on LDS Living in 2017 but has been updated to include more recent guests.
+This story originally ran on LDS Living in 2017 and has been updated to include more recent guests.

 In its over 170 years of performing, the Tabernacle Choir at Temple Square has toured the world, sung at presidential inaugurations, and inspired millions through their weekly broadcast, Music and the Spoken Word—the world’s longest continuously running weekly network broadcast.
 On top of that, the choir has also hosted dozens of famous people at its annual Christmas concert over the years, from actors and singers to journalists and even the Muppets® from Sesame Street®.

 ► You may also like: How you can still experience the Tabernacle Choir this Christmas

 Here is what some of these famous guests had to say about their experience performing with “America’s Choir.”

 Kristin Chenoweth, best-known for her roles in Wicked and You’re a Good Man, Charlie Brown, called performing with the Choir “a bucket list item," at a press conference last year.
 As a kid she watched three shows growing up: The Tabernacle Choir Christmas special, the Miss America pageant and the Tony Awards.

 “That says everything you need to know about this girl right here,” Chenoweth said at the press conference.